danmenjivar/fsmers/README.md

 # Finite State Machine Learning Tool
 [Finite State Machines](https://brilliant.org/wiki/finite-state-machines/) (FSMs) are a staple in computer science theory.
 Every CS student encounters DFAs or NFAs throughout their CS degree.
 This is a tool designed for students & educators to aid in the understanding of automata.

+## Todo
+- [] Grey out the dfa tester when dfa is not ready to be tested
+- [] change the settings builder, also ensure clear all respects the changes made
+- [] transition shift clicking

 ## Master Plan
 ![Image of master plan](masterplan.jpeg)